 The iconic India Gate in Lutyen's Delhi was constructed in 1931 by erstwhile British empire to commemorate the Battle Casualty (Fatal) of India during World War I as well as Third Anglo-Afghan War.
 It stands tall as a must visit monument for visitors in New Delhi.
 Out of over 83,000 Indians who laid down their lives, India Gate bears 13,516 names, etched all over the monument.

 - Decision to Construct

 Amar Jawan Jyoti (AJJ)

-An inverted bayonet with a helmet structure along with AJJ was installed over night under the Arch of India Gate in January 1972 to commemorate India's victory in India - Pakistan War 1971 and as Nation's tribute to our brave soldiers who laid down their lives.
+An inverted bayonet with a helmet structure along with Amar Jawan Jyoti was installed over night under the Arch of India Gate in January 1972 to commemorate India's victory in India - Pakistan War 1971 and as Nation's tribute to our brave soldiers who laid down their lives.
+After inception of National War Memorial, the Amar Jawan Jyoti merged with eternal flame of National War Memorial on 21 January 2022.
 Wreaths have been laid at AJJ ever since by dignitaries at various occasions, including by foreign dignitaries.

 Post Independence Era Battle Casualties